Initial Biofeedback Session + Stress Test

 Here’s an overview of what you can expect from a biofeedback therapy session:

-- A biofeedback technician first takes an assessment of a patient’s condition, usually by performing a stress test or other forms of data analysis.
+- A biofeedback technician first takes an assessment of a client’s condition, usually by performing a stress test or other forms of data analysis.
 These tests help the practitioner determine how their symptoms might be minimized by learning to manipulate involuntary physical and mental behaviors.

 - Biofeedback requires specialized equipment.
-A biofeedback machine converts physiological signals (like heartbeats and brainwaves) into meaningful information that the patient can understand.
+A biofeedback machine converts physiological signals (like heartbeats and brainwaves) into meaningful information that the client can understand.
 The types of tests that are frequently used in biofeedback therapies are those that measure skin temperature (GSR), heart rate, muscle tension and brainwave activities.
 Biofeedback machines that are used to performed these tests include skin surface scans, electromyography and MRI brain scans.

 - Most biofeedback therapy sessions take about 20 to 45 minutes.
 The typical course of treatment usually lasts two to three months in order to provide the most benefits.
-Some patients, however, choose to participate in biofeedback therapy for much longer, sometimes even for years.
-The goal is for the patient to be able to practice self-regulation techniques that they’ve learned from their therapist on their own, even after formal sessions end and the monitoring machines are no longer used.
+Some clients, however, choose to participate in biofeedback therapy for much longer, sometimes even for years.
+The goal is for the client to be able to practice self-regulation techniques that they’ve learned from their therapist on their own, even after formal sessions end and the monitoring machines are no longer used.

 Who Benefits from Biofeedback Therapy?

 Psychologists and sports trainers have been using biofeedback for decades.
 Cleveland Clinic is in the midst of a large study looking at expanding the use of biofeedback to three populations of clients in need — those with coronary artery disease, diabetes and multiple sclerosis.
 Research continues to mount in favor of using biofeedback to improve these clients’ quality of life.

 Conditions that are commonly treated with biofeedback therapies now include:

 - Urinary incontinence (frequent urges to urinate)